The Family Programme provides information and advice to families of children and young people with autism up to the age of 18, in Scotland.

 - identify strategies and approaches to support their child

 - meet other parents and share experiences.

-- First steps – an introduction to autism and an opportunity to share information and experiences
+- Understanding autism – an introduction to autism and an opportunity to share information and experiences

 - Sensory needs – explore the sensory systems and how sensory processing affects your child.

 - Managing anger – learn how to equip your child with the tools to communicate their own feelings.

 - Common toileting difficulties – practical advice on how to cope with common problems young people with Autism may experience.